Topics covered in this lesson*:

 We all do it, we start our information searches with Google, Bing or some other big search engine.
 And frequently gives us the information we’re looking for.
-But we often forget that our school and public libraries provide us with access to all sorts of magazine, newspaper and journal articles (and other data!) that aren’t generally available on the open web.
+But we often forget that our school and public libraries provide access to all sorts of magazine, newspaper and journal articles (and other information and data sources!) that aren’t generally available on the open web.
 You just won’t find the content in these goldmines via Google or Bing.

 This lesson is your opportunity to explore research databases that may be new to you or to delve more deeply into ones that you haven’t had time to explore as much as you’d like.

-Every library in New York State should have access to all of the ones provided through the New York State Library NOVEL service.
+Everyone in New York State has access to all of the ones provided through the New York State Library NOVEL service.
 (If you’re in another state, check with your State Library.)
 Access is simple, it’s based on your location.
 If your’re in NYS, you should be all set!

 In addition, your School Library System may provide the option of purchasing additional services through them.
 And you may also be purchasing access through your own school district.

-If you’re not familiar with which research databases are available in your school, take a look at the lists by school library system region below, contact your school librarian or your regional SLS Director.
+If you’re not familiar with which research databases are available in your school, take a look at the lists by school library system region below, contact your school librarian, or contact your regional School Library System Director.